 Today we talk about the still-evolving COVID-19 pandemic, a health crisis that’s often been called ‘unprecedented.’
 But was it?
-Miller is joined by Madeline Mant, Assistant Professor of Anthropology at the University of Toronto to explore this question through the lens of pandemics past.
+Gabriel Miller is joined by Madeleine Mant, Assistant Professor of Anthropology at the University of Toronto to explore this question through the lens of pandemics past.

 [00:00:00] Gabriel Miller: Welcome to the Big Thinking Podcast, where we talk to leading researchers about their work on some of the most important and interesting questions of our time.
 I'm Gabriel Miller, and I'm the president and CEO of the Federation for the Humanities and Social Sciences.
 Today we talk about the still evolving COVID 19 pandemic, a health crisis that's often been called unprecedented.
 But was it?

 [00:00:32] I'm joined by Madeline Mant, Assistant Professor of Anthropology at the University of Toronto to explore this question through the lens of pandemics past.
 I hope you enjoy it.